Farmith/D2RMIM/README.txt

-:title ﻿Diablo II : Resurrected - Multi Instance Manager README</b>
+#h1 ﻿Diablo II : Resurrected - Multi Instance Manager README
-:language C#

 Tutorial:

 For each account you wish to use, perform the following steps: